Arthur O'Connor (United Irishman): United Irishman

 From 1790 to 1795 O’Connor was a Member of Parliament in the Irish House of Commons for Philipstown.
 He attached himself to the patriot party of Henry Grattan, joining in the calls to advance the emancipation of the kingdom's Roman Catholic majority and for other reforms.

-At the time, this did not debar him from the influential Kildare Street Club, a bailiwick of the landed Protestant Ascdendancy.
+At the time, this did not debar him from the influential Kildare Street Club, a bailiwick of the landed Protestant Ascendancy.
 But the accommodation was short lived.
 In 1796 O'Connor joined the Society of United Irishmen, whose purpose was to overturn the Ascendancy and establish a representative national government independent both of sacramental tests and of dictation from London.

 In January 1797, with United Irish support, he contested what had been his uncle Lord Longueville's parliamentary seat in Antrim.
-To the "free electors" of the county he commended the "entire abolition of religious distinctions" and the "establishment of a National Government", while protesting the "invasion" of the country by English and Scottish troops and the continuation of the war with the French Republic.
+To the "free electors" of the county he commended the "entire abolition of religious distinctions" and the "establishment of a National Government", while protesting the "invasion" of the country by English and Scottish troops and the Crown's continued war against the French Republic.
 Arrests, including his own in February for seditious libel, frustrated his attempts to canvass.
-The government, he explained to "those who were electors", had "destroyed every vestige of election by martial law".
+The Dublin Castle administration, he explained to "those who were electors", had "destroyed every vestige of election by martial law".
 With Lord Edward Fitzgerald and others in the United Irish leadership in Dublin his thoughts now turned to securing French support for a republican insurrection.

 In a final address "To the Irish Nation" (February 1798) he asked:Shall beggary and famine stalk through your country, so blessed with a temperate climate and a fertile soil, without the strongest suspicion that the people have not been done justice?
 Shall a brave, healthy, intelligent and generous people, be doomed to the most squalid misery at home, and be famed for enterprise, activity and industry in every country but their own, without the strongest suspicion that they have been made prey to peculation, injustice, and oppression.
 Shall a country ... be most advantageously placed on the globe between the old and the new world, yet posses such inconsiderable foreign trade ... without the strongest suspicion of perfidy in her government, and treason in her legislature?

 He called for a "representative democracy", based on "universal suffrage", and tasked with breaking all "monopoly"—in property as well as in religion.

 Appeal to the women of Ireland

 In London, with his brother Roger, O’Connor had moved in the same radical circles as the United Irish agent Jane Greg.
 Greg—possibly in the company of O'Connor—returned to Belfast where she was reported to the authorities as being "very active at the head of the Female [United Irish] Societies" in the town.
-O”Connor himself made a political appeal to women.
+O'Connor himself made a political appeal to women.